 In March 2016, the FASB issued ASU No. 2016-07, "Investments - Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting."
 Among other things, the amendments in ASU 2016-07 eliminate the requirement that when an investment qualifies for use of the equity method as a result of an increase in the level of ownership interest or degree of influence, an investor must adjust the investment, results of operations, and retained earnings retroactively on a step-by-step basis as if the equity method had been in effect during all previous periods that the investment had been held.
 The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previously held interest and adopt the equity method of accounting as of the date the investment becomes qualified for equity method accounting.
 Therefore, upon qualifying for the equity security that becomes qualified for the equity method of accounting, no retroactive adjustment of the investment is required.
-The amendments require that an entity that has an available-for-sale equity security that becomes qualified for the equity method.
-The amendments are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
-The amendments should be applied prospectively upon their effective date to increases in the level of ownership interest or degree of influence that result in the adoption of the equity method.
-Early adoption is permitted.
-The Company is currently assessing the impact that ASU 2016-07 will have on its consolidated financial statements.
+The amendments require that an entity that has an available-for-sale equity security that becomes qualified for the equity method of accounting recognize through earnings the unrealized holding gain or loss in accumulated other comprehensive income at the date the investment becomes qualified for use of the equity method.
+The Company adopted this new standard in the first quarter of fiscal 2018 on a prospective basis.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

-In March 2016, the FASB issued ASU 2016-09, Stock Compensation, which is intended to simplify several aspects of the accounting for share-based payment award transactions.
-The guidance will be effective for the fiscal year beginning after December 15, 2016, including interim periods within that year.
-The Company is in the process of evaluating the impacts of the adoption of this ASU.
+In March 2016, the FASB issued ASU 2016-09, Stock Compensation, (Topic 718), which is intended to simplify several aspects of the accounting for sharebased payment award transactions.
+The Company adopted this new guidance in the first quarter of fiscal 2018.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.